-What’s cooking besides bread in 2014?
+What’s cooking besides bread?

 March is maple syrup season here in upstate New York.
 Darrell will have the trees tapped and his home-made yurt set up out back.
 I’ll take you on a tour of his one man operation and cook up some breads using what he produces.
 Last year, my Maple Cream Coffee Cake took the blue ribbon at the Genessee Country Museum’s Cooking with Maple Contest.
 Stay tuned for the recipe and a new entry! (see post about this year’s contest: And the results are in…)

-By the time school is out at the end of June, we’ll make our annual visit to the colonial village in Williamsburg, Virginia.
+By the time school is out at the end of March, we’ll make our annual visit to the colonial village in Williamsburg, Virginia.
 This year we’ll be there for Independence Day when the cannons are fired and the fife and drum corps make their way down the Duke of Gloucester Street!
 Come explore with us!
 We’ll be on the lookout for the beehive ovens hoping to see them in operation as we head back in time to the 1700s!

-Stay tuned.
-This is just the beginning.
 Leave a comment on your own ideas for future special events!